brianhallerweb/javascript_concepts/This.md

 ### Four rules for "this" assignment

-"this" is determined by function execution context.
-When a function is called, 2 special keywords are assigned to it: "this" and "arguments".
+"this" is determined by how a function is called.
+When a function is invoked, 2 special keywords are assigned to it: "this" and "arguments".
 There are 4 rules for understanding how "this" will be assigned.